togrupe/dlive-midi-tools/README.md

 8. If you also want to create a DAW Session template (Reaper or Tracks Live), set the corresponding tick.
 The session files `<input-spreadsheet-file>-reaper-recording-template.rpp` / `<input-spreadsheet-file>-trackslive-recording.template` will be generated into the directory from where the spreadsheet has been chosen.
 In the `Channels` tab, you can configure which channel shall be recorded and "record armed".
 The patching is 1:1 (derived from the channel number) <br><br>

-   The following Reaper based options are available: <br>
+   The following DAW based options are available: <br>
    * Disable Track Numbering <br>
    * Disable Track Coloring <br>
    * An additional custom track prefix can also be added.<br>